Tw1ddle/Ludum-Dare-33/README.md

 Entry for Ludum Dare 33, the world's largest online game jam.

-Play it [here](http://samcodes.itch.io/otherworldly-stars), visit the Ludum Dare [submission page](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=42276), or watch this [playthrough video](https://www.youtube.com/watch?v=TxFP0QTp4XI).
+Play it [here](https://samcodes.itch.io/otherworldly-stars) or watch this [playthrough video](https://www.youtube.com/watch?v=TxFP0QTp4XI).

 ### About

-Otherworldly Stars is a HTML5/WebGL game and has a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](http://ludumdare.com/compo/author/feiss/) and Alto's Adventure by [Snowman](https://itunes.apple.com/gb/app/altos-adventure/id950812012).
+Otherworldly Stars is a HTML5/WebGL game and has a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](https://ludumdare.com/compo/author/feiss/) and Alto's Adventure by [Snowman](https://itunes.apple.com/gb/app/altos-adventure/id950812012).
 It requires a recent graphics card and modern browser with WebGL support to run.

 ### Screenshots